-When ordering items that are too big for standard package delivery, you may be faced with some unfamiliar options.
+When ordering items that are too big for standard package delivery, you may be faced with some unfamiliar furniture delivery options.

 Wading through a bevy of terms like “drop ship” and “LTL” can be intimidating and the costs may be shocking.
 Large items like furniture, appliances and machinery are most often shipped by eighteen wheel trucks that maximize their profits by combining as many items as possible going to one geographic region.
 Shipping by this method may be less costly than other, more deluxe services but for those who do not ship often the costs may still seem higher than expected and the services may be less than desired.